-We were contacted by the fine folks over at the Copper River Salmon Board last month about becoming partners during the summer months, when Copper River Salmon is abundant.
+We were contacted by the Copper River Salmon Board last month about becoming partners during the summer months when Copper River Salmon is abundant.
 We were intrigued, but at first felt we should decline.
 Why you are probably asking?
-Mainly because we had given up buying salmon at our local market, because of the quality that was being sold as well we were comfortable about our fish industry being on the up-and-up.
+Mainly because we had given up buying salmon in our local market, because of the quality that was being sold as well we were uncomfortable with our fish industry being on the up-and-up.
 We have missed eating salmon, so the timing was right.
-After a couple emails back-and-forth, and some research on the Copper River, we said yes.
+After a couple of emails back-and-forth, and some research on the Copper River, we said yes.
 After all, deep down in our bellies, we were more than honored to be one of the five that was chosen as part of the Copper River Fresh Catch Crew.
 To celebrate we grilled up this recipe for Grilled Copper River Salmon with Dill Pesto.

 Let me tell you a bit about Copper River Salmon before sharing with you about what you can expect from us over the next few months.
 Copper River Salmon is wild and sustainably harvested, like all Alaska salmon, but the season is short, and the availability depends on Mother Nature.
 What makes this salmon so special?
 Well, mainly the Copper River.
 Nestled in a rugged, and wild eco-system in Alaska lies the Copper River.
 It is icy cold, pristine, and as pure as they come.
 These elements make the perfect recipe for producing amazing salmon.
 For hundreds of years, the river has produced an array of salmon, from King to Pink.
 Copper River salmon travel up to 300 miles from the ocean to their spawning ground the Copper River, a journey that is rugged and requires energy in the form of fat.
 Fat, in the form of high levels of omega-3 fatty acids, not only produces the amazing flavor of the Copper River salmon but also the great texture.

 What can you expect from us?
 Well, the Copper River summer salmon season runs May through September.
 The salmon that is available will be different throughout the season: End of May/beginning of June brought us King Salmon, Sockeye in June/July and Coho in August.
 Come September it is time for smoked salmon.
-Throughout the Copper River Salmon, season we will be sharing delicious recipes that we have developed using seasonal Copper River Salmon.
+Throughout the Copper River Salmon season we will be sharing delicious recipes that we have developed using seasonal Copper River Salmon.
 As well we will be sharing with you where you can find this amazing fish in our area.
-WE have dedicated a page on Chez Us, where we will update it as we see the Copper River Salmon available in our area.
-If you run across some, give us a shout-out, and we will add it to the page.

 If you live outside of the Bay Area you will want to follow one of the four writers who is closest to you to see where you can find the freshest Copper River Salmon.